Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is A Money Market Fund?

-A money market fund is a type of mutual fund that invests in liquid and short-term securities.
+A money market fund is a type of mutual fund that invests in liquid and short-term fixed securities.
 As such, they’re more common among investors who are looking for more flexibility with their cash management and a short-term investment to add to their investment portfolio.

 Like mutual funds, money market funds involve a portfolio of securities with shares that are sold to investors.
+However, they maintain a fixed net asset value (NAV) per share.
+This means that their price does not fluctuate day to day, maintaining stability.

-Money market funds are conservative investment funds that are best suited for those with a low tolerance to risk.
+Money market funds are conservative investment funds that are best suited for those with a low tolerance for risk.
 Any income generated is typically associated with short-term interest rates, so they’re not ideal for long-term investment strategies.

-• Bankers’ Acceptances.
-Bank-backed debt that promises a future payment.
+• Bankers’ Acceptances Bank-backed debt that promises a future payment.

-• Certificates of deposit.
-Savings certificates issued by banks.
+• Certificates of deposit — Savings certificates issued by banks.

-• Commercial paper.
-Unsecured corporate debt.
+• Commercial paper Unsecured short-term corporate debt.

-• Repurchase agreements.
-Government securities.
+• Repurchase agreements — Government securities.

-• Treasuries.
-Government debt obligations.
+• Treasuries — Government debt obligations.

-Depending on the type of money market fund portfolio, any income earned may be taxable or tax-exempt
+Depending on the type of money market fund portfolio, any income earned may be taxable or tax-exempt.

 Types Of Money Market Funds